Lora-net/SWDR007/README.md

 4. Build Project.
 You will find the static library in the *GNU ARM XXX* folder after built.

-## Known Issue
+## Known Issues

-### 1. Lost *on_msg_sent* callback occasionally on GFSK mode
+### 1. Miss *on_msg_sent* callback occasionally on GFSK mode

 From Sidewalk's protocol dictates, with GFSK mode, the end node will normally receive an acknowledgement from gateway after it uses *sid_put_msg()* to send an uplink.
-And the same packet payload will be retried 3 times until it gets an Ack.
+And the same packet payload will be retried 3 times until it gets an ACK.
 Here, there's three outcomes:

 1. The first packet is sent successfully, and the APP is notified via the *on_msg_sent* callback.
-2. If all retry fail, the APP is notified via the *on_send_error* callback.
+2. If all retries fail, the APP is notified via the *on_send_error* callback.
 3. After receiving the ACK packet, the APP is notified via the *on_msg_received* callback.

-There may be occur the third phenomenon while running this demo with GFSK mode.
-The device would be sometimes lost *on_msg_sent* callback.
+A third scenario is possible while running this demo with GFSK mode.
+So, the device sometimes missed *on_msg_sent* callback.

-### 2. Print error logs while doing GNSS and WIFI scan in FSK mode
+### 2. Print error logs while doing GNSS or WIFI scan in FSK mode

-While conducting validation test and field trials of this repository, several different error traces were observed.
+While conducting validation test and field trials for this repository, several different error traces were observed.
 This is because the Sidewalk MAC layer attempts an operation on the LR11xx chip while doing GNSS or WIFI scan in FSK mode.
 But they don't interfere with work.
 It may occur some error logs as follows:

 ```plaintext
 <info> rx initiate error -13